vishaludapure/Microservices/README.md

-# 2 way SSL with spring boot
+# 2 way SSL/TLS with spring boot

 Example client (nt-gateway) and service (nt-ms) code to show how to get 2 way SSL setup with self signed certificate.